Professor, Department of Geography, University of Washington

 This research explores employment, home-work linkages and socio-economic change in large cities, the social and cultural dimensions of workplace dynamics and the organization of firms.
 One strand is driven by questions of diversity, social justice and social policy aimed at the workplace.
 Another strand involves the historical analysis of the constructions of urban femininities in North American white-collar workplaces in the context of social and technological change over the broad sweep of the 20th Century (this work was in collaboration with Kate Boyer, Planning and Geography, Cardiff University).

-I am a core and founding member of UW’s Cities Collaboratory (CitiesCollab), along with Susan Kemp (Social Work), Margaret O'Mara (History) and Thaisa Way (Landscape Architecture).
+I am a core and founding member of UW’s Cities Collaboratory (CitiesCollab).
 CitiesCollab explores the dynamic of cities primarily from social science and humanities perspectives.
 We developed the Lake Union Laboratory (LULab), a teaching and faculty-student research project focusing on one specific place within Seattle.
 The teaching component of our collaboration was featured in the UW 2014 Provost’s report on technology and teaching and some of our research appears as our Curating Collaborative Urban Research in the Digital Realm hosted by UW's Simpson Center for the Humanities.
 In 2015 the CitiesCollab became part of the university-wide initiative Urban@UW.

 Some older papers of note: